-Pre-requisites: MTSL 550 minimum grade: B
+Pre-requisite: MTSL 550, minimum grade: B

-MTSL 503 - Immigrant and Refugee Perspectives
+MTSL 503 Immigrant and Refugee Perspective

 Designed for students interested in sociocultural perspectives on identity and language and their intersection in diverse cultural communities, this course looks at the experience of immigrant populations in the USA and in the Spokane area, through the lens of their cultural and linguistic adjustment.
-An average of one hour of service per week is expected of all participants in this course.
+An average of one hour of service per week is expected of all participants in this course. credits: 3

-MTSL 504 - Introduction to Sociolinguistics
+MTSL 504 Introduction to Sociolinguistics

-This course will examine how communication in ESL education shape relationships with non-members and members of a community.
-In particular, it will examine how the control of communication in bilingual and

-ESL education affects cognitive, social-cultural, affective, and linguistic development in bilingual and ESL classrooms.
+This course will examine how communication in ESL education shape relationships with nonmembers and members of a community.
+In particular, it will examine how the control of communication in bilingual and ESL education affects cognitive, social-cultural, affective, and linguistic development in bilingual and ESL classrooms.
 Theories studied in this course will help build an understanding of how to observe and analyze the effects of communication patterns on learning opportunities for ESL students.

-MTSL 505 - Intercultural Competence Development
+MTSL 505 Intercultural Competency Development